 There are however several drawbacks and risks to take into account.
 The first is fees.
 Mutual Funds and ETFs charge fees for their services, which for some mutual funds can be as high as 1 or 2% annually.

 Furthermore, it is important to look carefully at how Mutual Funds and ETFs are structured in terms of the types of risks they carry, how they weight different securities in their portfolio, as well as how strictly they stick to their investment guidelines.
-Two utilities ETFs can vary greatly in the stocks they own, and two utilities Mutual Funds can vary even more so in their composition, risk, and style.
+For example, 2 utility ETFs can vary greatly in the stocks they own, and 2 utility Mutual Funds can vary even more so in their composition, risk, and style.

 Often overlooked, an additional drawback of Mutual Funds over ETFs is tax treatment.
 ETFs can be more tax efficient when compared to traditional Mutual Funds, as holding an ETF in a taxable account will generate fewer tax liabilities than holding a similarly structured Mutual Fund in the same account.